Olli Hoare

-Oliver 'Olli' Hoare (born 29 January 1997) is an Australian middle-distance runner who primarily competes in the 1500 metres.
+Oliver Hoare (born 29 January 1997) is an Australian middle-distance runner who primarily competes in the 1500 metres.
 He notably won the 1500 m at the 2022 Commonwealth Games in a Games record of 3:30.12.
+Hoare also competed for Australia at the 2024 Summer Olympics.

 Career

 Early years

 Hoare's grandfather, World War II veteran Sergeant Fred Hoare, was a member of his local athletics club, and the reason for his father's and Hoare's own love of athletics.

 His father Greg was a track runner and a dual world beach-running champion, and Hoare took up the same activities.
 Hoare won the U15 (2012) and U17 (2013) 2 km beach run at the Australian titles along with team medals in the swim and board races.
 Hoare also swam at state level but then decided to concentrate on athletics.

 Prep and university career

 In 2015, Hoare won the Australian U20 cross-country championship.
 He then left his local school and studied at Trinity Grammar School, which had a strong sports system.
 He was coached by Brad Woods.
 He also befriended Morgan McDonald from the neighbouring Newington College, who had a strong influence on his athletics career.
 McDonald was a four-time NCAA champion competing for the University of Wisconsin and Hoare followed him there.

 While competing collegiately for the University of Wisconsin, Hoare won the 1500 metres at the 2018 NCAA Division I Outdoor Track and Field Championships.
 He also set the University of Wisconsin and Big Ten Conference records in indoor mile.

 After graduating, Hoare signed to run professionally under the newly formed On Athletics Club, sponsored by the running shoe company On.